-At the same time, the IRIB is undergoing significant downsizing.
+The IRIB was undergoing significant downsizing in early 2022, but extensive Iranian oil sales to China as a result of lax U.S. sanctions enforcement may lead to replenished IRIB coffers.
 In February 2022, the London-based Iran International reported "the imminent closure of most of [IRIB's] bureaus abroad," with the possible exception of its New York and London offices.
-The decision to downsize may have something to do with the Supreme Leader's announcement of "vindication jihad," which some observers view as a call to arms directed at the "soldiers of soft war," namely media employees.
+The decision to downsize may relate to the Supreme Leader's announcement of "vindication jihad," which some observers view as a call to arms directed at the "soldiers of soft war," namely media employees.
 Under this dictate, made on the day prior to the news of the IRIB office closures, media employees are expected to propagate Khomeini's vision and ideology.
 Thus, the office closures could be part of a concerted effort to consolidate control over the vast Iranian media empire and bring it back into line with conservative aims.
-On the other hand, the downsizing could be part of government measures to save money amid the overall financial crisis in Iran due in large part to U.S. sanctions.